jmacnett/florida-man-ttrpg/README.md

 - some paper for your character sheet
 - at least one d6 per player
 - at least one d20 per player
-- (optional) a d4 for rolling stats
+- (optional) a d4 for rolling stats and combat

 ## Setup